Book a demo to see how Flowhub helps you stay compliant.

 Yes, cannabis is legal for adults 21 and over to purchase and consume in Maryland, including Baltimore.

 What is the legal limit for cannabis in Maryland?

 Adults 21+ can purchase 1.5 ounces of cannabis and 12 grams of cannabis concentrates from licensed dispensaries.

 Is it legal to grow marijuana in Maryland?

 Adults in Maryland can cultivate up to two marijuana plants.
 These plants must be out of public view.

 Is Flowhub compliant with Maryland's cannabis regulations?

 Yes!
 Flowhub was the first integrator with Metrc, so we have a deep understanding of how to keep your dispensary compliant.
-We also are compliant with Maryland's cannabis regulations.
+We also are compliant with Maryland's unique adult-use cannabis regulations.

 Disclaimer: The material contained on this website and any attached or referenced pages has been compiled by Flowhub for informational purposes only.
 It is not intended to be and is not considered to be legal advice.
 This post is current as of 6/29/2023.
 Cannabis regulations are rapidly changing, and legal advice of any nature should be sought from legal counsel.